Strophox/tetro-tui/README.md

 ### How does the base game work?

-> *Tetro* is about [tetromino](<https://en.wikipedia.org/wiki/Tetromino>) pieces falling from the sky and stacking inside a 2D playing field.
+> *Tetro TUI* is about [tetromino](<https://en.wikipedia.org/wiki/Tetromino>) pieces falling from the sky and stacking inside a 2D playing field.
 When a horizontal line is full it automatically clears away and everything 'stacked' above shifts down.
 >
-> A skilled player can keep playing indefinitely.
+> A skilled player may keep playing indefinitely.
-> Different gamemodes may put slight twists on the base mechanics.
+> Different gamemodes will change up the gameplay while still using the same base mechanics.

 ### How good is it in terms of customization / features?

-> We provide a solid amount of configuration options and mechanics:
+> We provide a solid amount of configuration options and features:
 > - **Graphics:** Unicode/ASCII/Electronika, a handful of provided color palettes, FPS, toggle effects, ...
-> - **Game keybinds:** to your heart's desire. (\*Note: `Ctrl`/`Shift`/`Alt` might not work due to terminal limitations.)
+> - **Gameplay / handling:** Rotation systems, randomizers, preview, timings (DAS, ARR, SDF, LDC, ARE), IRS/IHS (\*[caveat](#why-do-some-gameplay-settings-dasarretc-or-a-simple-shift-keypress-not-work-for-me)).
-> - **Gameplay / handling:** Rotation systems, randomizers, preview, timings (DAS, ARR, SDF, LDC, ARE), IRS/IHS.
+> - **Game keybinds:** to your heart's desire.
-> - **Gamemode selection:** Swift ('40lines'), Classic ('Marathon'), Master, Puzzle, Cheese, Combo, Custom (select goal, initial gravity, toggle gravity progress, *cmdline flags:* start board, seed).
+> - **Game mode miscellany:** Swift ('40lines'), Classic ('Marathon'), Master, Puzzle, Cheese, Combo, Custom (select goal, initial gravity, toggle gravity progress, *cmdline flags:* start board, seed).
-> - **Scoreboard, Replays, Statistics...** - can all be accessed as well as stored to a simple savefile.
+> - **Highscores, replays, statistics...** - can can be accessed as well as backed up with a **simple savefile**.
 >
 > TUI visuals depend on / can be customized using your underlying terminal settings.
 >